UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 So:

-* You probably  want ``ind`` to be an optional argument to render -- so it will not indent if nothing is passed in.
+* You probably  want ``cur_ind`` to be an optional argument to render -- so it will not indent if nothing is passed in.
 And that lets you write the code without indentation first if you like.

-* But ultimately, you want your code to USE the ind parameter -- it is supposed to indicate how much this entire tag is already indented.
+* But ultimately, you want your code to USE the ``cur_ind`` parameter -- it is supposed to indicate how much this entire tag is already indented.

-* When this one gets rendered, you don't know where it is in a potentially deeply nested hierarchy -- it could be at the top level or ten levels deep. passing ``ind`` into the render method is how this is communicated.
+* When a given element gets rendered, you don't know where it is in a potentially deeply nested hierarchy -- it could be at the top level or ten levels deep. passing ``cur_ind`` into the render method is how this is communicated.

 * You have (at least) two options for how to indicate level of indentation: